 Fulvic Acid vs. Folic Acid: What's the Difference?

-- A naturally occurring substance in soil and plants, fulvic acid differs from the synthetic form of vitamin B9 known as folic acid.
+Fulvic acid is a naturally occurring substance in soil and plants.
+It differs from the synthetic form of vitamin B9, folic acid.

 What is Folic Acid?